-The following discussion highlights certain regulatory items that have impacted the Company's revenues, results of operations, or cash flows for the three months ended March 31, 2014 compared to the three months ended March 31, 2013 or have affected retail customer prices, as authorized by the OPUC.
+The following discussion highlights certain regulatory items that have impacted the Company's revenues, results of operations, or cash flows for the six months ended June 30, 2014 compared to the six months ended June 30, 2013 or have affected retail customer prices, as authorized by the OPUC.
 In some cases, the Company has deferred the related expenses or benefits as regulatory assets or liabilities, respectively, for later amortization and inclusion in customer prices, pending OPUC review and authorization.

-- Power Costs-Pursuant to the AUT process, PGE files annually an estimate of power costs for the following year.
-As part of its 2014 General Rate Case, PGE included a projected \$17 million reduction in power costs in its request for an overall increase in revenues.
-The power cost portion of the request was moved to a separate docket at the OPUC and was approved and included in the overall \$61 million annual revenue increase authorized by the OPUC in the Company's 2014 General Rate Case with new prices beginning January 1, 2014. - In October 2013, the OPUC issued an order approving the results of the PCAM for 2012, which, based on a regulated earnings test, did not produce a refund to (or collection from) customers.
-Consequently, no cash flow impact will occur in 2014 as a result of the PCAM. - Renewable Resource Costs-Pursuant to its RAC, PGE can recover in customer prices prudently incurred costs of renewable resources that are expected to be placed in service in the current year.
+• Power Costs-Pursuant to the AUT process, PGE files annually an estimate of power costs for the following year.
+As part of its 2014 GRC, PGE included a projected \$17 million reduction in power costs in its request for an overall increase in revenues.
+The power cost portion of the request was moved to a separate docket at the OPUC and was approved and included in the overall \$61 million annual revenue increase authorized by the OPUC in the Company's 2014 GRC with new prices beginning January 1, 2014.

+Under the PCAM for 2013, NVPC were within the limits of the deadband, thus no potential refund or collection was recorded.
+The OPUC is currently reviewing the results of the Company's PCAM for 2013, with an order expected by the end of this year.

+• Renewable Resource Costs-Pursuant to its RAC, PGE can recover in customer prices prudently incurred costs of renewable resources that are expected to be placed in service in the current year.
 The Company may submit a filing to the OPUC by April 1st each year, with prices expected to become effective January 1st of the following year.
-As part of the RAC, the OPUC has authorized the deferral of eligible costs not yet included in customer prices until the January 1st effective date. - In March 2014, PGE submitted to the OPUC a renewable adjustment clause filing requesting deferral and recovery of the net revenue requirement of Tucannon River in the event that the facility were to come online prior to the inclusion of the project in base rates as proposed in the 2015 General Rate Case.
-The Company had previously reported that the facility was expected to be in service in the first half of 2015.
-Based on progress of the project, the Company has revised the estimated timeline for completion of the facility and believes that the project will be in service between December 2014 and March 31, 2015.
+As part of the RAC, the OPUC has authorized the deferral of eligible costs not yet included in customer prices until the January 1st effective date.

+In March 2014, PGE submitted to the OPUC a renewable adjustment clause filing requesting deferral and recovery of the net revenue requirement of Tucannon River in the event that the facility were to come online prior to the inclusion of the project in base rates as proposed in the 2015 GRC.
+The Company estimates that the project will be in service between December 2014 and March 31, 2015.